-The New Testament (NT) is the second part of the Christian Bible, a collection of 27 books that tells the story of Jesus and includes letters from the apostles and other early Christians.
+The New Testament is the part of the Christian Bible that tells about Jesus and contains letters written by the apostles and other early Christians.

-The New Testament was written after Jesus’ death by his followers 2,000 years ago.
-It includes four accounts of His life — called the Gospels — as well as letters from early Christians describing their beliefs about Jesus’ life on Earth and how they should follow Him after His death.
+The New Testament—written by Jesus’ followers some 2,000 years ago—includes four accounts of His life (the Gospels) and letters from early Christians describing their beliefs about how they should follow Him after his death.

 New Testament definition

-The New Testament is a collection of 27 books that were written by the apostles after Jesus Christ’s death and resurrection.
-These books tell us what happened during Jesus’ life and how Christianity spread across the world, and also serve as a witness for His resurrection from death.
+The New Testament is a collection of 27 books that were written by Jesus’ apostles after He died and came back to life.
+These writings tell us what happened during Jesus’ ministry, how Christianity spread across the world, and also serve as a witness for His resurrection from death.

-We divide the New Testament into the Gospels and the Epistles:
+We divide the New Testament into two sections—the Gospels and Epistles.

-The Epistles are the letters that were written by Paul and other apostles after Jesus’ death.
-These letters help us understand what Christianity really means for our lives today.
+The Epistles are the letters that were written by Paul, Peter, and others after Jesus’ death.
+Through these writings we can understand Christianity more fully in our lives today.

-The last book is called Revelation, also known as The Apocalypse.
-This book describes visions received by John while he was exiled on an island in exile for his faith in Christ.
+The last book of the Bible is called Revelation, also known as The Apocalypse.
+It describes visions received by John while he was exiled on an island for his faith in Christ.

 What is the difference between the Old and New Testaments?

-The Old Testament and the New Testament are two parts of the Bible that tell the story of God’s love for humanity.
+The Old Testament and the New Testament are key parts of the Bible, which tells a grand story about how God loves all people.

-God’s people wrote about their experiences with Him, as well as their understanding of His teachings and miracles, to help others understand how God works in our lives today.
-But what is the difference?
+God’s people wrote about their experiences with God, as well as their understanding of His teachings and miracles—to help others understand how He works in our lives today.
+But what is the difference between these two things?

-- The Old Testament was written during a time when God had chosen Israel as His people.
-He also sent them prophets to teach them about Himself, so they could know Him better.
-He also gave them laws through Moses, so they would follow Him instead of other gods.
+- The Old Testament was written by Israelites, God’s chosen people.
+He sent them prophets to teach them about Himself so they could know Him better—and gave Moses laws that would help lead the Israelites away from their pagan ways.

-So, the writers of the New Testament were eyewitnesses who were ordained by Jesus Himself as apostles.
-The writers were His disciples and companions (Luke 1:1-4).
+The writers of the New Testament were eyewitnesses who had been ordained by Jesus himself as apostles (Luke 1:1-4).

 - Matthew was a tax collector as a Jew from Galilee who had heard Jesus preach many times before he became one of His disciples (Matthew 9:9).